arangodb/docs/3.11/data-modeling-collections-collection-methods.md

 Returns an object containing all collection properties.

-- `waitForSync`: If `true`, creating a document only returns after the data was synced to disk.
+- `waitForSync`: If `true`, creating, changing, or removing documents waits until the data has been synchronized to disk.

 - `keyOptions` (optional) additional options for key generation.
 This is a JSON object containing the following attributes (note: some of the